GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/introduction/citing.md

 =============================

 ## Citation
-The developers of the Geodynamic World Builder request that you cite the following publication tht describes the code and cite the specific version of the software used.
+The developers of the Geodynamic World Builder request that you cite the following publication that describes the code and cite the specific version of the software used.

 :::::{tab-set}
 :class: full-width